Acute Necrotizing Otitis Media

 What are the differences between Acute Necrotizing Otitis Media (ANOM) and Acute Suppurative Otitis Media (ASOM)?

-📝 All the topics and questions mentioned in this post are explained in detail in my ENT notes - built for exam success and clinical understanding.
-Get full access by purchasing the notes.
+๐ All the topics and questions mentioned in this post are explained in detail in my Premium ENT Notes - which are designed for clinical understanding and exam success.